 - Learn to swim yourself.
 If you don't know how to swim, sign yourself up for lessons too.

 - Learn CPR.
-Classes are available through many recreation centers in our area, as well as the Red Cross.
+Classes are available through the Red Cross and many recreation centers.

-- Never leave your child unattended near water, including bathtubs, buckets, and toilets as well as pools, hot tubs, creeks, and lakes.
-The door and phone can usually go unanswered and when it can't, your child can come with you.
+- Never leave your child unattended near water, including bathtubs, buckets, toilets, pools, hot tubs, creeks, and lakes.
+The door and phone can usually go unanswered, and your child can come with you if it can't wait.

 - Insist on life jackets.
 Noodles, water wings, and rafts are toys, not life-saving devices.